 Above: During the rest of the week, the space functions as Hackney's home and a sometime gallery and event space.

-Visit another striking home that doubles as a supper club in Alice in Wonderland in Australia.
+Visit another striking setting that doubles as a supper club in Alice in Wonderland in Australia.
+Heading to Berlin?
+Have a look at our hotel, restaurant, and shop recommendations in our Berlin City Guide.